High Stability Mechanical Frequency Sensing beyond the Linear Regime

 The expression for the critical amplitude is more complicated when considering two modes, as it must depend not only on $\beta_{ii}^{\text{SD}}$ but also on $\beta_{ij}^{\text{XD}}$.
 In this work, we refer only to the self-Duffing critical amplitude \cite{schmid2016fundamentals}, $A_{\text{crit}}^{\text{SD}}$, defined in Eq.~\ref{Eq: critical amp} (with $\beta = \beta_{ii}^{\text{SD}}$) when we require a scale for the onset of nonlinearity.

-Our device is a 1.5 mm tensioned trampoline resonator \cite{norte2016mechanical} made with 120 nm thick Si$_3$N$_4$ (microscope image in Fig.~\ref{Fig: Setup}(a), fabrication details and specs in App.~\ref{Section: Fab}).
-The trampoline resonator resides in a vacuum chamber at $4.5\times10^{-8}$ Torr to avoid gas damping.
+Our device is a 1.5 mm tensioned trampoline resonator \cite{norte2016mechanical} made with 120 nm thick Si$_3$N$_4$ (microscope image in Fig.~\ref{Fig: Setup}(a), fabrication details in S.1).
+The resonator resides in a vacuum chamber at $4.5\times10^{-8}$ Torr to avoid gas damping.
 The resonator displacement carries all the information needed in the experiment and is read out with a 1064 nm YAG laser beam via a calibrated Michelson interferometer (Fig.~\ref{Fig: Setup}(a)).
 The interferometer local oscillator arm length is locked through the feedback-controlled pizeo mirror position.
-We employ balanced detection to ensure maximal cancellation of residual intensity noise.
-At frequencies above 100 kHz, the imprecision noise floor of our detection laser system is a few fm$/\sqrt{\text{Hz}}$ for $\sim$3 mW of detection power incident on the resonator.
+The imprecision noise floor of our detection laser system is a few fm/$\sqrt{\text{Hz}}$ (dashed lines in Fig.~\ref{Fig: Setup}(b)), which allows our modes' thermomechanical motion to be resolved more than five orders of magnitude above this noise (S.3.1).

-For the dual-mode operation, we choose two higher-order, symmetric trampoline modes (see App.~\ref{Section: Other CMS}).
+For the dual-mode operation, we choose two higher-order, symmetric trampoline modes (S.3.2).
 Mode $a$ has $f_{0, a}=352$ kHz and mode $b$ has $f_{0, b} = 622$ kHz (Fig.~\ref{Fig: Setup}(b)).
-Due to our low imprecision noise (black dashed line in Fig.~\ref{Fig: Setup}(b)), our modes' thermomechanical noise is highly resolved.
 To verify that our undriven motion is thermal, we measure the two quadratures of the undriven motion of each mode and compare to theory (Fig.~\ref{Fig: Setup}(c)).
-As expected, the fluctuations are Gaussian in both quadratures with a standard deviation, $\sigma_{\text{th}}$, matching that predicted by the equipartition theorem, $\sigma_{\text{th}} = \sqrt{\langle z_{\text{th}}^2 \rangle} = \sqrt{\frac{k_B T}{m \omega_o^2}}$, where $T =$ 295 K and $m$ is obtained from COMSOL finite element analysis simulation, assuming displacement detection in the center of the trampoline.
+As expected, the fluctuations are Gaussian in both quadratures with a standard deviation, $\sigma_{\text{th}}$, matching that predicted by the equipartition theorem, $\sigma_{\text{th}} = \sqrt{\langle z_{\text{th}}^2 \rangle} = \sqrt{\frac{k_B T}{m \omega_o^2}}$, where $T =$ 295 K and $m$ comes from COMSOL finite element analysis simulation, assuming displacement detection at the trampoline center.